Ten EU countries agree on aspects of a financial-transaction tax

 "In order to sustain liquidity in illiquid market configurations, a narrow market-making exemption might be required," said the statement.
 France had insisted on such an exemption.

-The ministers said they would analyze whether it would be better to tax all shares, regardless of where they were issued.
+The ministers said they would analyse whether it would be better to tax all shares, regardless of where they were issued.

 ESTONIAN CONCERNS